Probing analytical and numerical integrability: The curious case of $(AdS_5\times S^5)_{\eta}$: Strings in the deformed

-At $\kappa=0$ there is no chaos as expected and this provides a benchmark for our numerics.
-Then we proceed to analyze other cases with non vanishing of $\kappa.$

-From these plots we can easily infer that for AdS within the range of the values of $\kappa$ and $E$ that we have considered the trajectories remains always ordered (upto some numerical errors) and hence it is in good agreement with our conclusion from NVE analysis that unlike the $S^5_\kappa$ case, there is no chaotic behaviour for the case of $AdS_\kappa$.
+As expected for $\kappa=0$ the trajectories are ordered.
+Also from the Fig.~(\ref{fig3}) we can easily infer that for AdS within the range of the values of $\kappa$ and $E$ that we have considered the trajectories remains always ordered (upto some numerical errors) and hence it is in good agreement with our conclusion from NVE analysis that unlike the $S^5_\kappa$ case, there is no chaotic behaviour for the case of $AdS_\kappa$.